marcelgln/meta-mgi/README.md

 ## Next steps
 * Implement boot partition selection
 * Move network configuration to persistent data partition, so it is not overwritten during filesystem updates.
+No idea when, free time is limited :-)